 Don’t forget, if you don’t have access to a yard, you’ll still need to walk your pup outside for bathroom purposes.

 You’ll really want to try incorporating other ways to exercise your pup outside of walking, when you can.
 Working on your loose leash walking skills after your pup has done some other exercise can make performing those skills a bit easier since your dog will be in a more relaxed state after burning off some mental and physical energy.

 It’s important to remember that if you let your pooch drag you outside to go potty one day, he’s just learned that pulling can get him what he wants.

 This can threaten your loose-leash training program if you take frequent walks that you don’t use as training practice.

 Loose leash walking takes practice, but with some consistency, you can have a walking partner you enjoy exploring and exercising with.

-Helping your dog figure out how to walk nicely using 1-2-3 Walking and Silky Leash techniques works with many dogs, but if you have a dog that is fearful or aggressive, you may need the help of a trainer, preferably one who is versed in Leslie McDevitt’s Control Unleashed program, or Grisha Stewart’s BAT (Behavior Adjustment Training) program.
+Helping your dog figure out how to walk nicely with the games listed above works with many dogs, but if you have a dog that is fearful or aggressive, you may need the help of a trainer, preferably one who is versed in Leslie McDevitt’s Control Unleashed program, or Grisha Stewart’s BAT (Behavior Adjustment Training) program.

 These programs use positive reinforcement to help you figure out how to develop a cooperative relationship based on trust, while helping the dog process and understand the environment as not being something to be feared or reacted to.